 ROLLBACK SELECT CommandDescription FROM ReadPastTest

-As you can see at the first selection we get all five rows description and the second selection we get only four rows because one row is locked by the first transaction and it was skipped, at last the missing row returns after the rollback.
+As you can see at the first selection we get all five rows description and in the second selection, we get only four rows because one row is locked by the first transaction and it was skipped, at last, the missing row returns after the rollback.

-the Readpast option is suited to specific cases only, and can provides a perfect solution to those cases.
+the Readpast option is suited to specific cases only and can provide a perfect solution to those cases.
 It is important to beware not to use it on every deadlock or locks problems.